 A more radical change of the platform would be to fully abandon prices and the platform-specific currency with it.
-Reputation mechanism might then enable fruitful gift exchange.33 Online platforms have powerful tools to manage reputation when they work as "infomediaries" (e.g. Belleflamme and Peitz, 2015, Chapter 23).
+Reputation mechanism might then enable fruitful gift exchange.
+Online platforms have powerful tools to manage reputation when they work as "infomediaries" (e.g. Belleflamme and Peitz, 2015, Chapter 23).
 Buyers could rate and review sellers such that instead of receiving a precise amount of a certain currency, a member who delivers a good or service increases his reputation.
 This infomediary role of the platform would also help to reduce uncertainty about the quality of the goods and services, which is probably an additional important impediment for trade.

-6 Conclusion
+7 Conclusion

 We have analyzed platforms for peer-to-peer exchange (where every seller must also be a buyer and vice versa).
 These are closed exchange economies, on which price setting is often restricted and markets therefore do not clear.
 Assuming quasi-linear preferences allowed us to characterize the set of fixed price equilibria.
 Allocations are typically constrained inefficient, i.e. there are Pareto improvements even within the given price system.
 Moreover, we can show that the amount of trade under fixed prices is always lower than under competitive prices.
 One implication is that flexible prices mean an income boost for some suppliers, but not for others.
-Confronting these theoretical findings with an empirical illustration of several real platforms with time-based currencies then feeds our discussion of advantages and disadvantages of peer-to-peer platforms with price restrictions.
+Moreover, agents with highly attractive goods, e.g. highly productive workers, have only weak incentives to participate in such platforms.
+Complementing these theoretical findings with an empirical illustration of several real platforms with time-based currencies then feeds our discussion of advantages and disadvantages of peer-to-peer platforms with price restrictions.